jshiv/RocketpoolExitArbitrage/README.md

 Below is an example workflow for finalizing a single minipool:
 ```
-ubuntu@rocketnode:~$ ./distribute --minipools 0x21...5a
+rocketnode:~$ ./distribute --minipools 0xC..2
+Any profit will be sent to 0x2..9.
+This should be your withdrawal address.
-Updated flashbots fee refund recipient to node address (0x84...4E)
+Updated flashbots fee refund recipient to 0x2..9.
-Calculated distribution amounts: 8.003592 ETH send to NO, 24.006526 ETH send to RP

-Selected uniswap pool - 0x553e9C493678d8606d6a5ba284643dB2110Df823:
-    Swapping 23.906471 WETH to 21.331199 rETH at a secondary ratio of 1.12073

-Calculated rETH to burn: Burning 21.331199 rETH for 24.006526 ETH at a primary ratio of 1.12542.

-Calculated Arbitrage: expected profit (before fees) = 0.100055 ETH

-Current gas settings: base fee per gas is 7.19 gwei, tip is 0.10 gwei.
+Current gas settings: base fee per gas is 5.03 gwei, tip is 0.01 gwei.
-Sending transaction with a base fee per gas of 10.79 gwei for timely inclusion.
+Sending transaction with a base fee per gas of 7.55 gwei for timely inclusion.

+Calculated distribution amounts: 8.003947 ETH sent to NO, 24.007171 ETH sent to rETH contract.

+Calculated rETH to burn: Burning 21.327102 rETH for 24.007171 ETH at a primary ratio of 1.12566.

+Uniswap: Swapping 23.894471 WETH to 21.327102 rETH at a secondary ratio of 1.12038 with an expected profit of 0.112701. (pool 0x5..3)
+Paraswap: Swapping 23.894471 WETH to 21.327102 rETH at a secondary ratio of 1.12038 with an expected profit of 0.112701.
+Uniswap is better, will use Uniswap.

-Simulated bundle (Success: true):
+Simulated bundle (success):
-    Expected profit after fees: 0.090342, with a tx fee of 0.009712
+    Expected profit after fees: 0.106471, with a tx fee of 0.006230
-    Expected profit after arbitrage fees: 0.095738, with a tx fee of 0.004317 (interesting if you want to distribute regardless)
+    Expected profit after arbitrage fees: 0.110247, with a tx fee of 0.002454 (interesting if you want to distribute regardless)

 Do you want to proceed? (y/n): y

-Sent bundle with hash: 0xca...54.
+Sent bundle with hash: 0xb..8.
 Waiting for up to one minute to see if the transaction is included...

 Distributed minipool!
-Arbitrage tx: https://etherscan.io/tx/0x65...5a
+Arbitrage tx: https://etherscan.io/tx/0x6477ef386a2d639d83d318294f4ade78d46f5e8be41846e5a9912c56e824c31f

 ```

 ## Bundle Status Logging